Home

 But the “100” part of the name is a misnomer in the sense that it’s too modest.
 Most plants of this variety produce not one hundred, but rather hundreds of fruit.
 If you’re looking for large volume from one or two plants to last you all season, look no further.
 Long clusters produce up to one hundred cherry tomatoes on that stalk alone.

-Bottom line: Sweet 100 has become a staple in the home garden because fruit are tasty and plants produce large quantities for a long time throughout the season.
 The variety has a reputation for being overwhelmingly prolific – and versatile, too.
 Plants produce in a wide variety of climates, which is especially good news for gardeners in hot areas as Sweet 100 is overwhelmingly drought- and heat-tolerant.
-Most garden centers and online suppliers distribute an improved version of Sweet 100, aptly named Super Sweet 100.
+Garden centers and online suppliers also distribute an improved version of Sweet 100, aptly named Super Sweet 100.

 Few complaints dog the Sweet 100.
 Of them, cracking is the most common – as is the case with most cherry tomatoes – especially after heavy rain.
 You can stave off cracking by watering evenly and by picking fruit before it is over-red or over-ripe.